vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 He pulled Her close – I feel Her thigh. <br>
 He held Her – A fire in my mind,

 I feel with His hand Her light dress, <br>
 and the thews of her arched back.  <br>
 She kissed Him, as in a film, black <br>
 and white, and then She just said: "Yes."

 [...]

+She wants me to hear Her love screams <br>
+while She is with Him.
+Oh, how dear, <br>
+how much gold it does cost to hear. <br>
+That’s how She and He haunt my dreams.

+[...]